-The Firebase Learning Curve
+The Firebase learning curve

 Firebase has the smallest learning curve of anything on this list until you need to start working on building an application that handles recurring payments, uses multi-tenant infrastructure, and so on.
 I couldn’t find any up-to-date resources on building a more complex application, and after reading most of the documentation, I realized that I’d need more backend knowledge to understand how to structure my app.
 So Firebase was out.

-My time with Laravel
+My thoughts on Laravel